 The Consumer Financial Protection Bureau focuses on ways to reach consumers in their communities as they make financial decisions.
 Libraries are trusted institutions and serve as a central neighborhood resource.
 Libraries presence in local communities across the country makes them natural channels for financial education.
 The CFPB works with libraries, national library and service organizations, and community networks to identify resources and community partnerships that can help libraries offer financial education programming.

 Our goal is to make public libraries a resource for consumers seeking information about their financial decisions.

 Through this initiative, we provide access to free tools, materials, and other resources that will help make libraries the go-to resource in their communities for unbiased financial information and education.
 These include:

-- Marketing materials.
+- Marketing Materials.
 Bookmarks, standing displays, posters, screen savers, web banners and more.
 You can order these free materials, or download PDFs to add your logo and print them locally.

-- Library staff training.
+- Library Staff Training.
 Participate in monthly webinars, or view past sessions to learn about personal finance topics and issues.

-- Partnership guidebook.
+Programs for Their Communities (PDF).
 We help you think through the process of building and documenting collaborations that would work for your library, your partners and your patrons.

 For additional resources and information, visit consumerfinance.gov/library-resources.
 Looking forward to continue working with you in 2018.